pwyoung/computer-setup/virtual-reality/vr-setup/notes.md

 IRacing simulator software
 https://www.iracing.com/
-This is not the highest fidelity graphics but it is the best physics engine to learn real racing skills.
+This is not the highest fidelity graphics racing app, but it is the best physics engine to learn real racing skills.
 FWIW, I did this for a few weeks and then went go-kart racing and came in 1st and 2nd in all races.

 Andy and I have raced with some friends from his racing league.